ohdamnitsnikki/wine/README.md

 ### Accessibility

-I have been mindful during coding to ensure that the website is as accessible friendly as possible.
+I have been mindful while coding to ensure that the website is as accessible-friendly as possible.
 I have achieved this by:

 * Using semantic HTML.
+* Implementing meta tags.
+* Testing the page on various screens and browsers.
-* Using descriptive alt attributes on images on the site.
+* Providing descriptive alt attributes for images on the site.
-* Providing information for screen readers where there are icons used and no text - such as the review ratings for books & footer icons.
-* Ensuring that there is a sufficient colour contrast throughout the site.
-* Ensuring menus are accessible by marking the current page as current for screen readers.

 - - -